 Leapfrog mode prohibits the rider being followed directly by an escort vehicle at his/her racing speed.
 Instead, the vehicle must overtake the rider and wait for the athlete at an appropriate place.
 This procedure can be repeated as often as required.
 However, drivers must ensure that they choose appropriate spots on solid ground to stop the cars.
 There should also always be a minimum distance of one metre between the parked vehicle and the road.
-Leapfrog mode generally applies throughout the entire CHALLENGE race (day and night).
-Exceptions to this rule are explicitly mentioned in the Route Book.
+Leapfrog mode generally applies throughout the entire TORTOUR race.
+At night (8:30 p.m. to 6:30 a.m.) followcar mode is permitted, but not obligatory.
+Exceptions to this rule are explicitly mentioned in the Roadbook.